haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ## 2.1 Administrative Privileges
 **Problem**

-As a software development intern, you do not have access to administrative priviledges on your computer!
-This means you will not be able to **INSTALL** any programs onto your computer, or **CHANGE** any sensitive data or settings on your computer.
+As a software development intern, you do not have access to administrative privileges on your computer!
+This means you will not be able to **INSTALL** any programs, or **CHANGE** any sensitive data or settings on your computer.
 Of course, you can still download files from the internet, but when you have to install a new language, or change a PATH variable, then you will not have permission to do so.

 **Solution**

 To solve this problem, you will need to **enlist the help of your manager**.
-If the heavens smile upon you this co-op term, then the ministry might be able to get you administrative priviledges to your own computer upon your request; however, that is unlikely to happen, and it did not happen to me<sup>[1]</sup>.
+If the heavens smile upon you this co-op term, then the ministry might be able to get you administrative privileges to your own computer upon your request; however, that is unlikely to happen, and it did not happen to me<sup>[1]</sup>.
 More likely, after a lengthy request process, your manager will most likely have to **give admin access to your computer to a trusted coworker**.

 After he/she gains access to your computer, **every time you need administrative priviledges, you will have to ask him/her to login and install or change things for you**.
 It's a bit annoying and inefficient for everyone involved, so its best to first **create a list of all the things you know you need an admin to install for you**, and get them all ready before your coworker buddy comes to install it for you.
-That way, you can **get the installation done in one (or a few) fell swoop(s)**, rather than have him/her come over a dozen times to install one thing.
+That way, you can **get many installations done in one fell swoop**, rather than have him/her come over a dozen times to install one thing every single time.

 [1] Sidenote: apparently in the past, software development interns were granted administrative access to their computers, but this priviledge was recently removed for security reasons (I think there was some virus going around?).
 Anyway, thanks a lot that one intern who probably downloaded a virus, I blame this on you.